-Figure.3: Adoption of improved shelters for desi birds at Vadavathur village, Namakkal
+Plate.3: Adoption of improved shelters for desi birds at Vadavathur village, Namakkal

+Plate numbers should be referred in the body of the article??????????

 Improved fodder storage method (Plastic sheet over fodder)

 Generally, the farmers are storing the fodder in open area, but this has negative impact as it affected by moulds and fungus during rainy season which cause food poison in livestocks.
 To avoid this the farmers are putting aluminium sheet over fodder to protect the fodder for longer periods and to improve the quality of fodder.
 It could be seen from the table-24 that about 96.66 per cent of the farmers were aware about Improved fodder storage method and 96.66 per cent of the farmers adopted this climate resilient farm technology.
 Through NICRA scheme demonstration, the KVK had created awareness among the famers and the most of the farmers has adopted this new technology.